Len-Stevens/Python-Antivirus/README.md

 # Python-Antivirus
 A simple antivirus coded in python capable of scanning selected files and deleting files that it detects as infected.
 This antivirus uses a large list of MD5, SHA1 and SHA256 malware hashes (many of which coming from this repo - https://github.com/Len-Stevens/MD5-Malware-Hashes) to determine infections.
 However as this project progresses I would like to implement machine learning detection with the long term goal of becoming a fully functioning antivirus.

+If you would like to download the project plese head over to the releases section ()

 All Donations in Cryptocurrency are highly appreciated:

 Bitcoin: bc1qgnvw4x7w4m7uhafdne7seu4fvs73m44v9fu3ng